The best ways to relieve stress naturally

 Writing about what you are grateful for is a good habit that will bring more joy to your life and lessen stress.
 Give it a try.
 Its another way of changing your mindset and rewiring your brain to be more positive.

 Positivity in the form of gratitude practice can help you feel less stressed.
 Take for example all the dirty dishes in the sink, and the toys on the floor.
 Well, be grateful that you are blessed with children filling your life with mostly joy even if you get to do lots of cleaning.

 And if you can’t keep up with all the cleaning because mom life is busy doing what you can. just look around your house full of the noise of rambunctious kids and appreciate that.
 You are truly blessed

 You decide what you feel like right now.
 Would heart-pumping music help?
 If you are stressed about a breaker up, you may need to play “I am a Survivor,” for example.

-Sometimes good beats that make you want to get up an dance are just the thing that will drive that stress off.
-Pump it up and dance with your toddler, your dog or your spouse or even alone.
+Sometimes good beats that make you want to get up and dance are just the things that will drive that stress off.
+Pump it up and dance with your toddler, your dog, your spouse, or even alone.
 Just dance.